ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 ![truck_events_text_partition_table_hbase_iot](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/truck_events_text_partition_table_hbase_iot.png)

 Verify that the table has been properly created by refreshing the Database Explorer.
 Under Databases, click default to expand this table and the new table should appear.
-Clicking on the List icon next to truck_events_text_partition shows that the table was created but empty.
+Clicking on the List icon next to **truck_events_text_partition** shows that the table was created but empty.

 ![verify_truck_events_text_partition_created](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/verify_truck_text_partition_created_iot.png)

-*   Create ORC 'truck_events' Hive tables
+*   Create ORC 'truck_events' Hive table

 The Optimized Row Columnar (ORC) file format provides a highly efficient way to store Hive data.
 It was designed to overcome limitations of the other Hive file formats.
 Using ORC files improves performance when Hive is reading, writing, and processing data.